AlexWaygood/typeshed-stats/examples/example.md

 ### Version

-The latest version of `types-jwcrypto` aims to provide accurate annotations for `jwcrypto==1.5.9`.
+The latest version of `types-jwcrypto` aims to provide accurate annotations for `jwcrypto==1.6.0`.

 ### Number of lines

 519 (excluding blank lines)

-### Package status: *out of date*
+### Package status: *up to date*

-These stubs may be out of date.
-In typeshed's CI, [stubtest][] tests these stubs against an older version of the runtime package than the latest that's available.
+These stubs should be fairly up to date.
+In typeshed's CI, [stubtest][] tests these stubs against the latest version of the runtime package that's available.

 ### Upload status: *uploaded*